w-ew/training-doc/TRAINING.md

 ## Deployment and installing modules

 In its default configuration, Yocto creates a full SD card image, which can be flashed onto the card starting at address 0.
-In this tutorial, we are using u-boot and kernel built in separate source trees.
+In this tutorial, we are using u-boot and kernel already copied to SDCard on previous sections [u-boot deployment] and [Kernel deployment] , and only the rootfs created by Yocto Project as a `.tar.gz` image.

 First, mount the rootfs partition: